McArthur v. Scott: Decision

 The grandchildren of the testator, the lawful issue of his five enumerated children, formed one class of beneficiaries provided for in the will.
-As a class, their interests were opposed to the contestants.
+As a class, their interests were opposed to those contesting the will.
 Those of the class who were in being took the title as well for themselves as for those who should be afterwards born.
 The interests of those in being and those born afterwards were in all respects the same.
 It would seem, therefore, that whatever bound those who held the title should bind all those not then in being for whom they held it.
-Otherwise, as in Ohio no suit can be brought to contest a will except within two years after probate.
+Otherwise, as in Ohio, no suit can be brought to contest a will except within two years after probate.
 It is difficult to see how a will can be contested there when the devise is to a class of persons which may not be full until after that period has elapsed.
 It is no part of the duty of executors to defend a will against a contest.
 That is left to the devisees or those interested in sustaining the will.
 As this, in our opinion, disposes of the case, we have deemed it unnecessary to refer specially to any of the other questions which were presented in argument.

-Associate justice Stanley Matthews, having been of counsel, did not sit in this case, or take any part in the decision.
+Associate Justice Stanley Matthews did not participate in the decision because he had represented involved parties as a lawyer previously.